PivensPortfolio/KovaTokenValidation/README.md

 </details>

 <details>
-<summary><strong>⚡ Performance Tips</strong></summary>
+<summary><strong>Performance Tips</strong></summary>

-- 🎯 Validation is limited to 1000 nodes for optimal performance
+- Validation is limited to 1000 nodes for optimal performance
-- ⏱️ Large files may take longer to process
+- Large files may take longer to process
-- 📦 Use collapsed mode for focused work on specific assets
+- Use collapsed mode for focused work on specific assets
-- 🔄 Refresh the plugin if it becomes unresponsive
+- Refresh the plugin if it becomes unresponsive

 </details>